hidefromkgb/gif_load/README.md

 # gif_load
-This is a public domain, single-header and single-call, ANSI C compatible (builds fine with `-pedantic -ansi` compiler flags, but includes `stdint.h` unavailable prior to C99) loader for animated GIFs.
+This is a public domain, single-header and single-call, ANSI C compatible loader for animated GIFs.
+'ANSI C compatible' means that it builds fine with `-pedantic -ansi` compiler flags, but includes `stdint.h` unavailable prior to C99.

 There are no strict dependencies on the standard C library.
-The only external function used by default is `realloc()` (both for freeing and allocation), but it\`s possible to override it by defining a macro called `GIF_MGET(m, s, c)` prior to including the header; `m` stands for a `uint8_t` typed pointer to the memory block being allocated or freed, `s` is the target block size, and `c` equals 0 on freeing and 1 on allocation.
+The only external function used by default is `realloc()` (both for freeing and allocation), but it\`s possible to override it by defining a macro called `GIF_MGET(m, s, c)` prior to including the header; `m` stands for a `uint8_t`-typed pointer to the memory block being allocated or freed, `s` is the target block size, typed `size_t`, and `c` equals 0 on freeing and 1 on allocation.

-The library is endian-aware.
-To check if the target machine is big-endian, refer to the `GIF_BIGE` compile-time boolean macro.
-Note that GIF data is strictly little-endian, so all 16/32-bit values in `GIF_*` structures need to be byte-swapped prior to being used on a big-endian machine.

 Loading GIFs immediately from disk is not supported: target files must be read or otherwise mapped into RAM by the caller.